evhub/coconut/DOCS.md

 Coconut's `ident` is the identity function, generally equivalent to `x -> x`.

-`ident` does also accept one keyword-only argument, `side_effect`, which specifies a function to call on the argument before it is returned.
+`ident` also accepts one keyword-only argument, `side_effect`, which specifies a function to call on the argument before it is returned.
 Thus, `ident` is effectively equivalent to:
 ```coconut
 def ident(x, *, side_effect=None):
     if side_effect is not None: